guide

 Find a trusted engineer

-Book an appointment with one of our heating advisers today, to find the boiler that’s right for you.
-Here are a few reasons why you can trust OVO to fit your brand new boiler:
+Book an appointment with one of our heating advisers today, and find the boiler that’s right for you.
+Here are a few reasons why you can count on us to fit your new boiler:

-• Our expert engineers are Gas-Safe-registered, so you know your installation will meet current industry guidelines
+• Our expert engineers are Gas Safe registered, so you know your installation will meet safety guidelines.

-• Every boiler we fit comes with a minimum 5-year warranty (going up to 12 years on some models), and includes a 24-hour helpline in case of problems.
+• Every boiler we fit comes with a minimum 5-year warranty (with up to 12 years on some models) and includes a 24-hour helpline.

-• In your first year we’ll also cover repairs to any issues with your controls and central heating that result from the installation
+• In the first year, we’ll repair any problems with your controls and central heating caused by the installation.

 Sources and references: